Warwick-Solar/SNB_flux/README.md

 # SNB_flux
-Python script for calculating heat flux given by SNB model
+Python script and Jupyter notebook for calculating heat flux given by SNB model